MiladMt11/Network-Analysis-of-Nobel-Prize-Laureates/sentiment.md

 <img src="images/literature_years_sen2.png" alt="drawing" width="600"/>

 As we observe above, the sentiment in Literature Lectures between 1901 and 2020, changes between periods.
+We can see that there is a clear reduction of sentiment as the years passed.
+We can also distinct three periods in that plot.
+From 1901-1940, the sentiment started rising and reached a peak around 1920 and remained relatively high the consecutive years.
+Then from 1940-1980, the scores started declining fast and reached the first negative scores.
+Finally, from 1980-2019 the sentiment started growing in the beginning but, declining again at the second half.
+We can somehow distinct different generations (or eras) by observing this plot.